top of page

 Together we will:

-Assess the thoughts, feelings and physical sensations you are experiencing, including any earlier life experiences that may be feeding into how your brain is interpreting current situations that feel challenging
+Assess the thoughts, feelings and physical sensations you are experiencing.
+We will include earlier life experiences.
+They may be feeding into how your brain is interpreting current challenges.

-Strengthen your “C” qualities – calm, confident, creative, clear, curious, courageous, compassionate, connected – and learn how to apply them
+Strengthen your “C” qualities.
+They are: calm, confident, creative, clear, curious, courageous, compassionate, connected.
+You will learn how to apply them

-Reboot your brain and support your mind and body in being able to work together so you can grow and develop your skills instead of watching them atrophy
+Reboot your brain.
+We will support your mind and body in being able to work together.
+You can grow and develop your skills instead of watching them atrophy.

 EMDR Intensives can help

-EMDR Intensives can be a great alternative to traditional weekly therapy for those who need faster progress than the older model of therapy allows, particularly when there is an imminent event, such as a presentation, performance or test.
+EMDR Intensives can be a great alternative to traditional weekly therapy.
+They are for those who need faster progress than the older model of therapy allows.
+This is especially true for an imminent event, such as a presentation, performance or test.

 Think of EMDR Intensives as an accelerator for your healing.
-We aren’t skipping any necessary steps in the process, but we can accomplish them faster.
+We aren’t skipping any necessary steps in the process, but we can do them faster.

 Specializing in EMDR Intensives for: